Information Design and Full Implementation in Nonatomic Games: Potential Games and Full Implementation

-We know that the set of Wardrop equilibria of the associated multi-population game with complete information is the set of minimizers of the potential \citep[Proposition~3.1]{San:JET2001}.
-Since there is a convex potential in each state, the potential defined in \cref{eq:potential-theta} is a convex function and the set of Wardrop equilibria is convex.
-Also, from \citet[Proposition 4]{KoeScaTom:MORfrth}, all Wardrop equilibria have the same cost profile.
+We know that the set of Wardrop equilibria of the associated multi-population game with complete information is the set of maximizers of the potential \citep[Proposition~3.1]{San:JET2001}.
+Because there is a concave potential in each state, the potential defined in \cref{eq:potential-theta} is a concave function and the set of Wardrop equilibria is convex.
+Also, from \citet[Proposition 4]{KoeScaTom:MOR2025}, all Wardrop equilibria have the same payoff profile.
 That is, for any Wardrop equilibrium flow vectors $\flowprof^{*}=(\flowprof^{*}(\typeprof))_{\typeprof}$ and $\flowprof^{**}=(\flowprof^{**}(\typeprof))_{\typeprof}$, for every $\pop,\type^\pop$,